Yalçın Küçük: Career

-Retirement
+Retirement from academia

-In his retirement he continued to write for Social Deliverance (Toplumsal Kurtuluş) and Always Forward (Hep İleri).
-In 1993 he interviewed the leader of the Kurdistan Workers' Party, Abdullah Öcalan in Syria's Bekaa Valley.
+In his retirement, he continued to write for Social Liberation (Toplumsal Kurtuluş) and Always Forward (Hep İleri).
+In 1993, he interviewed the leader of the Kurdistan Workers' Party, Abdullah Öcalan in Syria's Bekaa Valley.
 Numerous photographs were leaked depicting Öcalan providing Küçük with a tour of the camp, and dining with him.

 Küçük's photographs with Abdullah Öcalan were in fact published in his own books and journals edited by Küçük himself in the 1990s during his contact with PKK.
 He asserted on various TV channels and in interviews that these photographs were neither secret nor a cause for shame.
 As a social scientist and a socialist he analyzed what he claimed was the most powerful insurgency against the Turkish state.
 Kurdish political organizations other than the PKK claimed that Küçük "Kemalized" Öcalan by persuading him to turn his back on separatism.

-He left for Paris in 1993 as a protest against president Süleyman Demirel and the fact that a brothel owner, Matild Manukyan, was the highest taxpayer, but returned after the 1997 "post-modern" coup.
+He left Turkey for Paris in 1993 as a protest against the election of Süleyman Demirel to the presidency and brothel owner Matild Manukyan becoming a top taxpayer, but returned after the 1997 "post-modern" coup.
 However, he was sentenced to two years in prison for spreading separatist propaganda (his interviews with Öcalan).
 He briefly had a show on Sky Türk called Pens and Swords (Kalemler ve Kılıçlar) but it got pulled allegedly after complaints from the government and the former chief of general staff, Yaşar Büyükanıt.

 His houses in Karakusunlar, Ankara and Balat, Istanbul were searched in January 2009 in the context of the ongoing Ergenekon investigation.
 His lawyer, Dursun Ermiş, arrived at Küçük's home in Ankara to field journalists' questions.
 The search warrant was issued by the Ninth Heavy Penal Court in İstanbul.
 The police were searching for documents pertaining to the Ergenekon network.
+After the end of the 5 year custody limit, he was released from the prison in 2014.

+Death

+Kücük died on 6 April 2026, at the age of 87.
+Two days later, he was buried at Cebeci Asri Cemetery.